Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

 How to use it:

-• Design a game based on the novel you’re reading—characters, quests, consequences.
+Design a game based on the novel you’re reading—characters, quests, consequences.

-• Talk about choice-driven narratives and multiple endings.
+Talk about choice-driven narratives and multiple endings.

-• Use cozy games to explore aesthetic storytelling and atmosphere.
+Use cozy games to explore aesthetic storytelling and atmosphere.

 Bonus: Let students pitch their dream game in a creative writing mini-project.

-📺 Reality TV & Streaming Drama
+📺 Reality TV & Streaming Drama as Literature Lessons

 How to use it:

-• Have students rewrite scenes as monologues or flip POVs.
+Rewrite scenes as monologues or alternate POVs.

-• Discuss editing choices and how they shape audience perception.
+Discuss editing choices and audience perception.

-📚 BookTok & Fandom Culture
+📚 BookTok & Fandom Culture in the Classroom

 Why it works: Students are reading—just not always what’s on the syllabus.